FIRST Robotics Competition: Awards

+The Digital Animation Award and the Safety Animation Award are different in that they are not given at the competition.
+Instead, FIRST chooses the winner globally from every team that submitted an animation.

 Media exposure

 The PBS documentary "Gearing Up" followed four teams through the 2008 season.

 In the television series Dean of Invention, Dean Kamen made appeals promoting FIRST prior to commercial breaks.

 In 2008, FRC Team 1114, Simbotics, was featured in an ongoing storyline on the hit Canadian TV drama "Degrassi: Next Generation".
 Team 1114's 2006-2007 world champion VEX robot made an appearance, as well as their 2008 world champion FRC robot.

 During the 2010 FIRST Robotics Competition season, FIRST team 3132, Thunder Down Under, was followed by a Macquarie University student film crew to document the first year of FIRST Robotics Competition in Australia.
 The crew produced a documentary film called I, Wombot.
 The film premiered during the 2011 Dungog Film Festival.

 A book called The New Cool was written by Neal Bascomb about the story of Team 1717 from Goleta, California as they competed in the 2009 game season.
-A movie adaptation directed by Michael Bacall is being produced.

-The CNN documentary "Don't Fail Me: Education in America", which aired on May 15, 2011, followed three FIRST Robotics Competition teams during the 2011 season.
+The CNN documentary "Don't Fail Me: Education in America", which aired on May 15, 2011, followed three FRC teams during the 2011 season.
 The documentary profiled one student from each team, covering different geographic and socioeconomic levels: Shaan Patel from Team 1403 Cougar Robotics, Maria Castro from Team 842 Falcon Robotics, and Brian Whited from Team 3675 Eagletrons.

 On August 14, 2011, ABC aired a special on FIRST called "i.am FIRST: Science is Rock and Roll" that featured many famous musical artists such as The Black Eyed Peas and Willow Smith. will.i.am himself was the executive producer of the special.
 The program placed a special focus on the FIRST Robotics competition, even though it included segments on the FIRST Tech Challenge, FIRST LEGO League, and FIRST LEGO League Jr.

 From 1996 to 1998, the FIRST Championship was covered by ESPN.